-It has been over three years since the Deepwater Horizon oil spill and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
+It has been four years since the Deepwater Horizon oil spill, and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
 The American Sportfishing Association (ASA) remains engaged in the two primary processes that will shape major investments in the Gulf of Mexico region aimed at economic and natural resource restoration.